Galaxy S5 battery life actually is amazingly good.

-How to replace and change galaxy S5 battery?
+How to replace and change the Galaxy S5 battery?

 Galaxy S5 comes with a removable battery.
-So, you can replace the Galaxy S5 battery by yourself.
+So, you can replace the battery by yourself.

-You need shutdown the phone (press and hold the power button and follow the on-screen instructions) first.
-Remove the back cover, take out the battery, put a new one, put the cover back.
+You need to shut down the phone (press and hold the power button and follow the on-screen instructions) first.
+Remove the back cover, take out the battery, put a new one, then put the cover back.
 That’s all.

 Top 5 misunderstandings on Galaxy S5 battery life

 There are many non-sense tips circulating around.
 Here are the top 5 misunderstandings on Galaxy S5 battery life.